Spain Explained

 We hope that this article has clarified how wills work in Spain.
 It may sound a little daunting because it is different from the process you are familiar with in your home country.

-The appointment with the Notary is organised by Ábaco and a member of our multi-lingual staff will accompany you there.
+The appointment with the notary is organised by Ábaco and a member of our multilingual staff will accompany you there.
 There is no need to worry about your wishes being lost in translation as they will ensure that everything is clearly translated and accessible to you.

 See all